Table of Contents

 Fish featured classic dishes include Sweet and Sour Yellow Croaker, Red Braised Fish, Pan Fried Crucian, etc.

-Rice featured traditional dishes include Stir Fried Rice Cake with Pork Slices and Napa Cabbage, Brown Sugar Rice Cake, Pork Sweet Rice Flour Dumplings, Red Bean Rice Flour Dumplings, and Red Bean with Mini Sweet Rice Flour Balls {Xiao Yuan Zi}, Qing Tuan {Green Sweet Rice Flour Red Bean Dumplings}.
+Rice-featured traditional dishes include Stir Fried Rice Cake with Pork Slices and Napa Cabbage, Brown Sugar Rice Cake, Pork Sweet Rice Flour Dumplings, Red Bean Rice Flour Dumplings, and Red Bean with Mini Sweet Rice Flour Balls {Xiao Yuan Zi}, Qing Tuan {Green Sweet Rice Flour Red Bean Dumplings}.

-Other well-liked dishes include Huai Yang Style Wonton Soup, Shanghai Soup Dumplings {Xiao Long Bao}, Sheng Jian Mantou {Pan Fried Pork Buns}, Yang Chun Noodle Soup.
+Other well-liked dishes include Huai Yang Style Wonton Soup, Shanghai Soup Dumplings {Xiao Long Bao}, Sheng Jian Mantou {Pan Fried Pork Buns}, and Yang Chun Noodle Soup.

-Zhenjiang vinegar is an ancient black rice vinegar native to Zhenjiang city of Jiangsu Province in the Yangtze River Delta.
+Zhenjiang vinegar is an ancient black rice vinegar native to the Zhenjiang city of Jiangsu Province in the Yangtze River Delta.
 Satisfyingly delicious, Zhenjiang vinegar has been one of the cornerstone condiments of Huai Yang style cooking, particularly the Huai Yang Style Sweet and Sour flavor and taste.

 First, you can use either freshwater or saltwater fish.
 Yellow Croaker is the most popular fish choice, which is a saltwater fish.
 Butterfish is the other most suitable saltwater fish.
 Perch and crucian are among the most suitable freshwater fish.

-A suitable whole fish for Huai Yang Sweet and Sour style typically weighs between 0.5 lb to around 1 lb that has a tender, flaky, yummy white meat.
+A suitable whole fish for Huai Yang Sweet and Sour style typically weighs between 0.5 lb to around 1 lb that has tender, flaky, yummy white meat.

-I am cooking Canadian wild caught white perch today.
+I am cooking Canadian wild-caught white perch today.
 4 of them weigh about 3.4 lbs after cleaning and descaling.

-How to make a tasty, healthy, Sweet and Sour fish in less than 15 minutes?
+How to make a tasty, healthy, Sweet, and Sour fish in less than 15 minutes?

 See the Recipe for a detailed step-by-step tutorial.
 Here are key tips and tricks.